kdeldycke/click-extra/docs/commands.md

 ## Drop-in replacement

 Click Extra aims to be a drop-in replacement for Click.
 The vast majority of Click Extra's decorators, functions and classes are direct proxies of their Click counterparts.
-This means that you can replace in your code imports the `click` namespace by `click_extra` and it will work as expected.
+This means that you can replace, in your code, imports of the `click` namespace by `click_extra` and it will work as expected.

 Here is for instance the [canonical `click` example](https://github.com/pallets/click#a-simple-example) with all original imports replaced with `click_extra`: